yokodrea/Mina/README.md

-# 🛡️ MINA - AI Smart Pentester
+# 🛡️ MINAMA - AI Smart Pentester
 _An AI-Powered Security Scanner with Automated Defense Strategies_

 **MINA (Minimalistic Intelligent Network Agent)** is a lightweight pentesting assistant that combines **rule-based vulnerability detection** with **AI-powered analysis and defensive recommendations**.